vivekdeat/COVID_19_Status_in_India_Android_App/README.md

 This is an android app developed using Volley library using API of "https://api.covid19india.org/state_district_wise.json" which is an open sources.
 This app is for educational purpose only.
 The UI is basically designed using Linear Layout, Text View and Spinner.
+This app auto update as well gives real time data.
+This is a single activity app.
 This repository also contains the APK file of the APP.